-Oral comments: May be received via a virtual meeting/webinar.
-Public notice of such electronic meetings will be included in the Federal Register notice announcing the public meeting.
+Individuals may have the opportunity to present oral comment at either a pre-meeting webinar or at the in-person NOSB meeting.
+Public notice of pre-meeting webinars will be included in the Federal Register notice announcing the public meeting.
 Such electronic pre-meetings may allow individuals more time to present their data or information, reduce the need to attend the public meeting in person, reduce our carbon footprint, and give the NOSB more time to absorb the information.
-Such electronic meetings shall be recorded and made available to the public and to NOSB members.
+Transcripts of such webinar meetings shall be made available to the public and to NOSB members.